Today’s Contemplation: Collapse Cometh L

 “And that is what is so interesting about cognitive dissonance.
 In our effort to reduce dissonance, we come to distort our choices to make them seem better, we come to like what we have suffered to attain, and we change our attitudes to fit our behaviors.”

-Essentially, in the attempt to achieve consistency in knowledge about the world, align our behaviours with our attitudes, and reduce the anxiety that may arise from inconsistent cognitions, we accept or reject certain information leading us to construct a ‘reality’ that is less anxiety-provoking than we might otherwise hold.
+Essentially, in the attempt to achieve consistency in knowledge about the world we align our behaviours with our attitudes, and to reduce the anxiety that may arise from inconsistent cognitions we accept or reject certain information leading us to construct a ‘reality’ that is less anxiety-provoking than we might otherwise hold.
 We create a belief system that is comforting and then tend to cling to it fiercely.

 The Justification Hypothesis is part of the Grand Unified Theory of Psychology.
 It argues that human cognition differs from other animals due to the relationship between language, self-consciousness, and social existence.
 The interaction of these phenomena result in our beliefs functioning to legitimise our particular perception of the world.
 We consequently engage in systems and processes that serve to justify our behaviours.